petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ### AD-8: Serialization is the responsibility of IEventStorage implementations

 The core library does not provide a shared serializer.
-Each `IEventStorage` implementation is responsible for serializing and deserializing event payloads in whatever format suits the backend. `EventRegistry` is passed to `FetchScheduledAsync` so the backend can resolve CLR types from event names during deserialization.
+Each `IEventStorage` implementation is responsible for serializing and deserializing event payloads in whatever format suits the backend. `EventRegistry` is passed to `TryClaimAsync` so the backend can resolve CLR types from event names during deserialization.

 **Why:** `EventBrokerSlim` is AOT-compatible.
 A shared JSON serializer based on reflection would break AOT-compatible deployments.
 Beyond AOT, serialization format is legitimately a backend concern — a Redis backend may prefer MessagePack, a PostgreSQL backend may prefer JSON, a custom backend may use Protobuf or stream large payloads differently.
 Offloading serialization to the backend keeps the core library free of serialization dependencies and allows each backend to make the choice that best fits its constraints, including AOT compatibility.